 No shooting within 500 feet of a recreation site or structure.
-Unless otherwise posted, target shooting is not allowed ½ hour after sunset to ½ hour before sunrise.
+Unless otherwise posted, target shooting is not allowed one-half hour after sunset to one-half hour before sunrise.
 Don't shoot across, along, or down roads or trails.
 Use manufactured targets only.
 Exploding targets and tracer bullets are prohibited.
 Avoid hazardous areas unsuitable for target shooting by contacting the region for more information regarding the area you have in mind.
 See our graphic guide below (click to enlarge) for more information.

 You may harvest mushrooms, berries, floral greens, and other select resources for personal use only from some areas on DNR-managed lands.
 Harvesting of any forest products from DNR-managed campgrounds and picnic sites, natural area preserves or natural resources conservation areas is prohibited, unless the harvest is specifically included in the site's management plan.
 No reselling.

-Mushrooms: Limited to three gallons of a single species per day, not to exceed nine gallons plus one mushroom per year.
+- Mushrooms: Limited to three gallons of a single species per day, not to exceed nine gallons plus one mushroom per year.

-Berries: Limited to three gallons of a single species per day, not to exceed nine gallons per year.
+- Berries: Limited to three gallons of a single species per day, not to exceed nine gallons per year.

-Brush and ferns: Root ball removal, not more than two plants per person, per day.
+- Brush and ferns: Root ball removal, not more than two plants per person, per day.
 Not more than four plants per person per year.

-Cones: Not to exceed five pounds of cones per day.
+- Cones: Not to exceed five pounds of cones per day.

-Bear grass: Not more than five pounds per person per day, not more than 15 pounds per person per year.
+- Bear grass: Not more than five pounds per person per day, not more than 15 pounds per person per year.

-Conks: All species, not more than five conks per day.
+- Conks: All species, not more than five conks per day.

 - Seaweed: Not to exceed 10 pounds wet weight per day per person.
 For detailed harvesting information, click here.